jovandeginste/workout-tracker/README.md

 ![](docs/upload_workouts.jpg)

 - Upload one or multiple GPX files.
-- The files are parsed when uploaded, statistics and other information are calculated and stored in the database (serialized).
+- Pick the type (running, cycling, ...) or let the application guess based on average speed
-- Re-calculate all uploaded workouts (useful while developing)
+- The files are parsed when uploaded: statistics and other information are calculated and stored in the database (serialized).

 ### Statistics to follow your progress